SylvainRX/WDMyCloud-MediaSorter/README.md

 <p>
 WD My Cloud is a NAS with a web access provided by Western Digital.
-As it is, it is a great storing device for your media center (eg: https://kodi.tv/) but it can become a repetitive task to find the right path, in your library, in which to store each newly downloaded TV show episode or movie.
+As it is, it is a great storing device for your media center (eg : https://kodi.tv/) but it can become a repetitive task to find the right path, in your library, in which to store each newly downloaded TV show episode or movie.
 Although, the My Cloud running under a modified version of Debian so it can be tweaked to suit